 PAY RANGE: 8

-This is communications work at the intermediate level providing a variety of telephone communication or security information services in a large hub international airport for airport personnel, tenants, passengers and the larger public.
-An employee in this class learns to operate and operates communications and computerized information systems equipment in order to answer, receive and transmit messages of non‑emergency nature and record, input and/or program messages received.
-Employees working in the Security Office operate airport security and identification equipment and are designated as Trusted Agents for the airport.
+This is communications work at the intermediate level providing a variety of telephone communication, maintenance dispatch, or security information services in a large hub international airport for airport personnel, tenants, passengers and the general public.
+An employee in this class learns to and participates in operating communications and computerized information systems equipment in order to answer, receive and transmit messages of non‑emergency nature and record, input and/or program messages received.
+Employees in the Communications Center assignment serve as the central reporting and liaison point for airport activities and answers inquiries and provides referral assistance to airport passengers and visitors.
+Employees working in the Security Office assignment operate airport security and identification equipment and are designated as Trusted Agents for the airport.
+Employees working in the Maintenance Job Control assignment receive emergency and non-emergency maintenance requests, learn to track requests in a maintenance management system and participate in coordinating response between airport and contract maintenance staff.
 Work includes monitoring and, operating airport security and identification equipment and serving as central reporting and liaison point for airport activities.
-Work is performed under the supervision of Airport Communications Center Supervisor.
+Work is performed under the supervision of Airport Communications Services Supervisor.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)